Australian Business Week (ABW)

 - Undertaking tasks that involve basic operational knowledge, preparing data using spread sheets and presenting information using computer presentation skills

 - Acquiring strategies that will assist them as volunteers to communicate more effectively with clients especially in the health industry and from multicultural backgrounds and be able to apply known solutions to a limited range of predictable problems

 - Engaging in safe work practices, and applying basic operational knowledge in moderate range of areas relevant to the job

 - Developing a defined range of skills that will assist them as volunteers to work effectively with colleagues (paid and volunteer) and take limited responsibility for their work output and learning

 - Acquiring skills to work/volunteer within an ethical and legal framework in various areas of the community sector

-Southbank Institute of Technology (SBIT) & Queensland Academies – Health Sciences Campus provide Year 10 students with the opportunity to gain the Certificate III in Laboratory Skills qualification.
-The program, which includes 5 days of intensive Lab program at SBIT and online assessments, is held in the second half of each year.
+TAFE Queensland – Brisbane & Queensland Academies – Health Sciences Campus provide Year 10 students with the opportunity to gain the Certificate III in Laboratory Skills qualification.
+The program, which includes 5 days of intensive Lab program at TAFE, some sessions at school and online assessments, is held in the second half of each year.

-The Certificate III in Laboratory Skills (PML30104) is nested in the Diploma of Laboratory Technology (PML50104) program.
+The MSL30116 Certificate III in Laboratory Skills is nested in the Diploma of Laboratory Technology program.
 Students may choose to continue on to Diploma level after their Certificate III.

 Certificate III in Laboratory Skills qualification prepares students to perform better in IB Internal Assessments and University studies.
 It also gives qualification and skills to work in Labs as a Laboratory Assistant.
 Students attain 8 QCE points from this qualification.